-Thank you voters!
-Your citizen-initiated city and county sales taxes fund the Natural Areas Department, including land conservation, trails and educational programs.
+Thank you, voters!
+Your community-initiated city and county sales taxes fund the Natural Areas Department including land conservation, trails, and educational programs.
 Funds from these taxes, by law, are dedicated to the Natural Areas Department and may not be used for other parts of the city government.
 More details about the finances are in Natural Areas Annual Reports.

 Natural Areas are valuable for many reasons!

-- Cultural - natural areas protect traces of our past.
+- Cultural - Natural areas protect traces of our past and have cultural connections.

 - Add your own reason here!

 - Freedom Flight Award: Rocky Mountain Raptor Program

 - Blue Grama for Outstanding Achievement in Ecological Restoration: Colorado Open Space Alliance